 •DMH Incident Management System concerns with timely review due to staffing issues.
-State's Response: Clarification is needed from the requestor.
+State's Response: DMH will address with the provider any serious incidents not reported in a timely manner.

 •Require each provider to develop a provider handbook and communication process for participants and families.
 State's Response: DOM/MDMH will review/consider this request during Quality Improvement meetings.